doctorfree/nvim-lazyman/README.md

 initialization of Neovim configurations are placed in separate directories and managed using the `NVIM_APPNAME` environment variable.

-Currently only these Neovim configurations are supported:
+Currently the following Neovim configurations are supported:

 - [nvim-lazyman](https://github.com/doctorfree/nvim-lazyman)
     - This Neovim configuration